scalameta/nvim-metals/CONTRIBUTING.md

           the docs.
 This will basically just be `use '~/your-path-to/nvim-metals'`.
       2. You can also just manually add the plugin to your `runtimepath` with an alias.
 For example you could have something like `nvim --cmd 'set rtp+=/your-path-to/nvim-metals`.
+  - Make sure to branch off main to send in your changes.
+This allows the maintainers to push another commit on top of your changes if they need to.

 Then you should be able to just make changes and restart Neovim and see them right away.